Our Team

 Shirlee especially enjoys coaching agility and is a OneMind Dog assistant coach.
 She believes in OneMind Dog’s approach to handling, as it advocates communicating through body language that dogs naturally understand.
 She enjoys teaching foundation and building skills that lead to advanced work, while maintaining enjoyment for the dog and handler.
 She says, “I love watching the handler and their dog learn to trust each other and grow as a team.”

-LAURA (PUPPY HEAD START, PUPPY, MANNERS; CLASSES, PRIVATE LESSONS)
+LAURA (PUPPY and MANNERS CLASSES, PRIVATE LESSONS)

 Laura began at WAGD working in daycare where she picked up her skills in dog-to-dog communication.
 After college, she worked in another field, but realized during the pandemic that her life should go to the dogs (so to speak).
 She returned to WAGD in 2020, now as a trainer.
 Laura co-runs the Puppy Head Start program with Sam, assists in classes, and does private lessons.